CliMA/Oceananigans.jl/README.md

 run!(simulation)
 ```

-That's it!
-Even better, changing `CPU()` to `GPU()` makes this code on a CUDA-enabled Nvidia GPU.
+But there's more: changing `CPU()` to `GPU()` makes this code on a CUDA-enabled Nvidia GPU.

 Dive into [the documentation](https://clima.github.io/OceananigansDocumentation/stable/) for more code examples and tutorials.
-You can see some movies from GPU simulations below along with CPU and GPU [performance benchmarks](https://github.com/clima/Oceananigans.jl#performance-benchmarks).
+Below, you'll find movies from GPU simulations along with CPU and GPU [performance benchmarks](https://github.com/clima/Oceananigans.jl#performance-benchmarks).

 ## The Oceananigans knowledge base